 When the Capture mode is changed, a false capture interrupt may be generated.
-The user should keep bit CCP1IE (PIE1<5>) clear to avoid false interrupts and should clear the flag bit CCP1IF (PIR1<5>) following any such change in Operating mode.
+The user should keep bit CCP1IE of the PIE1 Register clear to avoid false interrupts and should clear the flag bit CCP1IF of the PIR1 Register following any such change in Operating mode.